RP1507/streaming-06-smart-smoker/README.md

 ![Smoker Python Producer Running in VS Code](./images/SmokerPythonApp.JPG)

-The next several images will show the RabbitMQ admin web Management
+The next several images will show the RabbitMQ admin web Management.

 ![Reading from .csv and sending/receiving with multiplt terminals](./images/RabbitMQ_Overview.JPG)
 ![Reading from .csv and sending/receiving with multiplt terminals](./images/Smoker_Queue1.JPG)